pytorch/TensorRT/docs/v0.4.0/_sources/tutorials/trtorchc.rst.txt

                                           are not supported in TensorRT
         --disable-tf32                    Prevent Float32 layers from using the TF32 data format
+        --sparse-weights                  Enable sparsity for weights of conv and FC layers
         -p[precision...],
         --enabled-precision=[precision...]
                                           (Repeatable) Enabling an operating